KhaledMa7mouad/KhaledMa7mouad/README.md

 </p>

 -  I'm a Junior Software Engineer | Android Devaloper || Flutter Devalooper
--  As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+-  As a CS Graduate, I'm constantly learning and exploring new technologies to improve my skills.
 - Ask me about my experience with Android, Kotlin , and Dart, or anything related to Mobile development.
 -  Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.